Marketing Sales and Service Blog | Bluleadz Inbound Agency

 What is a Lead Magnet or Content Offer?

-A lead magnet — also known as a content offer — is something you provide to website visitors in exchange for their email address.
+A lead magnet — also known as a content offer — is something you provide to website visitors in exchange for their email addresses.
 This can take the form of a discount from your first purchase or gated content (such as an eBook or any of the additional examples explained in detail below).

 This is a cornerstone of inbound marketing.
 Offering a valuable content offer can help you get leads, build trust with your target audience, and keep your brand front and center in the minds of the leads who download it.